bateller/martinfitzpatrick.name/content/bioinformatics/metapath-gets-flexible-an-interactive-analysis-workflow-tool.md

 # Visualisation

 Finally.
 You have your data, you've done your processing, identification and analysis, and now you want to make some nice figures for the Nature paper.
-MetaPath comes with a mix of standard visualisation tools and some random funky things, in addition the pathway rendering where this all started!
+MetaPath comes with a mix of standard visualisation tools and some more experimental things, in addition the pathway rendering where this all started!
 Most new visualisations are powered by the [d3](d3) Javascript visualisation library, which offers beautiful, scalable and interactive visuals.
 Below are a few examples of the output for the sample dataset:

 ![software/metapath/nh-demo-bar.png](/static/images/software/metapath/nh-demo-bar.png)
 ![software/metapath/nh-demo-correlation-matrix.png](/static/images/software/metapath/nh-demo-correlation-matrix.png)